Baukebrenninkmeijer/FakeFynder-Hackathon-for-Good-2019/README.md

 ![website usage](images/website_usage.gif)

+## Usage
 For usage, one needs to download the model weights from the [FaceForensics repository](https://github.com/ondyari/FaceForensics) and put them in `classification/weights`.
+Then call `flask run` in the top level directory.